-Southside College of Health Sciences has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
-Such situations include, but are not limited to: tornadoes, bomb threats, chemical spills, disease outbreaks, fires, active shooters, etc. The College has communicated with local police requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.
+The College has an emergency management plan designed to ensure there is a timely and effective response in the event of a significant emergency or dangerous situation occurring on campus involving an immediate threat to the health or safety of members of the campus community.
+Such situations include, but are not limited to tornadoes, bomb threats, chemical spills, disease outbreaks, fires, and active shooters.
+The College has communicated with local police as well as its parent hospital's Director of Safety Security & Disaster

+Preparation requesting their cooperation in informing the College about situations reported to them that may warrant an emergency response.

-Students, staff and visitors are encouraged to notify the Manager of Protective Services/Environment of Care, Emergency Preparedness & Communications at (804) 894-1847 at Manager of Protective Services/Environment of Care, Emergency Preparedness & Communications at (804) 894-1847 of any emergency or potentially dangerous situation.
+Students, staff and visitors are encouraged to notify the Director of Safety Security & Disaster Preparation at Director of Safety Security & Disaster Preparation of any emergency or potentially dangerous situation.